Find a local pick your own farm here!

 Monmouth County

-• Happy Day Farm - Minimizes chemical and pesticide use, blackberries, blueberries, red raspberries red, lavender, sunflowers, zinnias, Honey from hives on the farm, Maple Syrup from trees on the farm, Fresh eggs, concessions or refreshment stand, porta-potties, pony rides, farm animals, No dogs allowed except for service animals, school tours, group reservations
+• Happy Day Farm - Minimizes chemical and pesticide use, blackberries, blueberries, red raspberries red, Spring red raspberries, lavender, sunflowers, zinnias, Honey from hives on the farm, Maple Syrup from trees on the farm, Fresh eggs, gift shop, concessions or refreshment stand, kettle corn, porta-potties, mining for gems, farm animals, No dogs allowed except for service animals

 Raspberry